 Get to know our expert facilitators

-Jenny PoveyAssociate Professor Jenny Povey
+Associate Professor Jenny Povey

-Course facilitator for Gathering and Analysing Qualitative Data, Data literacy, storytelling and influencing decision-makers and Survey Design
+Course facilitator for Gathering and Analysing Qualitative Data, Data Literacy, Storytelling and Influencing Decision-makers and Survey Design

-Charlotte YoungDr Charlotte (Charlie) Young
+Dr Charlotte (Charlie) Young

 Course facilitator for Gathering and Analysing Qualitative Data

-Charlie is a Research Fellow at the Institute for Social Science Research.
+Charlie is a Research Fellow at ISSR.
 She is a qualitative and interdisciplinary researcher working across public health, health promotion, sociology, and migration studies.
 Charlotte achieved her PhD at Australian Catholic University and her BSc Honours in Sociology and Social Policy at the University of Bath in the UK.
 She has developed skills in case study design, conducting interviews, focus groups, observation, document review, and applying critical social theory such as intersectionality.
 Recently, she has been exploring how the COVID-19 pandemic has impacted migrant and refugee background tertiary students and how young culturally and linguistically diverse social media influencers have been promoting COVID-safe behaviours online.
 Charlotte also explores immigrant organisations as critical settings to influence health and wellbeing.
 At ISSR Charlotte is contributing to evaluation research including for state-wide health interventions and a refugee resettlement program.

-Elizabeth KennedyMs Elizabeth (Lizzie) Kennedy
+Ms Elizabeth (Lizzie) Kennedy

 Course facilitator for Gathering and Analysing Qualitative Data and Survey Design